mugeshi/-Flask-Code-Challenge---Pizza-Restaurants-/README.md

     "ingredients": "Dough, Tomato Sauce, Cheese, Pepperoni" }
 ]
-Create Restaurant Pizza
-URL: /restaurant_pizzas
-Method: POST
+POST /restaurant_pizzas

-Description: Create a new menu item for a restaurant.
+Create a new RestaurantPizza associated with an existing Pizza and Restaurant.
-Request Body:
-json
+Accept an object with the following properties in the request body: json
 Copy code
 {